hmonroe/guiguts/README.txt

 does not include support for RST and PGTEI or Python. guiguts-1.0.0.zip is a stripped down version for those who have all the helper applications or are upgrading or who use operating systems other than Windows.

+Version 1.0.1 Got rid of undo on fix page separatorpopup which does not work properly.
+Improved regexp to search for orphaned markup per RoryConnor.
+Cleared undo cache after HTML autogenerate.